Show/Hide Toolbars

 Minor discrepancies can occur when inventory transactions involving multiple decimal places are rounded up or down when posted to the general ledger, which stores monetary amounts in two decimal places.

-There is a potential book value differential when you reverse a PO Receipt or Job Receipt and the reversal transaction is performed at a different value than the inventory cost for the item.
+There is also a book value differential when you reverse a PO Receipt or Job Receipt and the reversal transaction is performed at a different value than the Inventory Cost for the item.
 After the reversal transaction occurs, the system will re-average the remaining quantity on hand to calculate a new average cost.
-If there is not any qty remaining after the reversal or if the remaining quantity re-calculation requires a negative inventory value, then there can be a book value discrepancy that will need to be reconciled.
+If there is not any qty remaining after the reversal or if the remaining quantity re-calculation requires a negative inventory value, then there can be a book value discrepancy that will need to be reconciled..

 What does this screen do?